SimonDelamare/kwapi-g5k/doc/source/architecture.rst

 .. image:: ./message_format.png
     :width: 675px

-There is several types of drivers already implemented in Kwapi.
+There are several types of drivers already implemented in Kwapi.
 You can of course implement your own driver.

 SNMP drivers